BloomTech-Labs/asylum-rg-docs/wireframe.md

 ## Description

-Added Figma and PDF for Wireframe.
+Added Figma link and pdf link for the wireframe

 #### Video Link